ngwnos/ui-bits/README.md

 # ui-bits

-Reusable low-frequency oscillator slider components extracted from the demo app.
-This package ships the slider, helper hooks, and math utilities so you can embed them directly into any React project without cloning the playground.
+> ⚠️ WARNING: THIS IS AI SLOP.
+DO NOT TRUST ANY OF THIS CODE.
+I DON'T EVEN KNOW HOW IT WORKS.

+An experimental playground of UI bits we plan to grow into a broader library.
+Today it exposes a single low-frequency oscillator slider so you can embed the demo control without cloning the whole Vite app.

-## Installation
+## Install

 ```sh
 bun add ui-bits
 ```

-`react` and `react-dom` are peer dependencies; keep them in your host app.
+Bring your own `react` and `react-dom` peer dependencies.

-## Quick start
+## Use it

 ```tsx
 import { FrameLoopProvider, LFOSlider } from 'ui-bits';